by Dr. Bill Rawls

 Purify your environment.
 Reduce your exposure to environmental toxins whenever you can.
 Opt for organic foods when feasible, filter your water and air, and choose non-toxic cleaning supplies and beauty products.

 Calm your mind.
-Adopt some daily stress reduction and management techniques such as practicing meditation, doing yoga, walking outdoors, or even napping.
+Adopt some daily stress reduction and management techniques such as meditation techniques, yoga, walking outdoors, or even napping.

 Activate your body.
-Doing gentle, restorative exercise every day helps keep the body moving and counters the modern-day pitfall of being too sedentary.
+Doing gentle, restorative exercise daily helps keep the body moving and counters the modern-day pitfall of being too sedentary.

-Natural herbal therapy combined with the other restorative therapies — healthy diet, detox, stress management, and regular exercise — is the best countermeasure for the cellular stress factors that impair immune function and make us vulnerable to chronic illness.
-It wasn’t until I embraced them that I was able to begin crawling out of the deep dark well of chronic illness.
+Natural herbal therapy combined with other restorative therapies — healthy diet, detox, stress management, and regular exercise — is the best countermeasure for the cellular stress factors that impair immune function and make us vulnerable to chronic illness..
+It wasn’t until I embraced them that I was able to begin crawling out of the deep, dark well of chronic illness.

 I hope these resources can serve as a guiding light to those who need them.
-But none of it works unless you remember this: Your body is naturally powerful.
+But it only works if you remember this: Your body is naturally powerful.
 It possesses the inherent ability to overcome chronic illness and fend off future illness.
 Clear the path of obstacles, and you will empower your body to find its own way to optimal wellness.

 Dr. Rawls is a physician who overcame Lyme disease through natural herbal therapy.
 You can learn more about Lyme disease in Dr. Rawls’ new best selling book, Unlocking Lyme.